Skip links

 After the capital improvements are complete, assuming again that funding allows, we plan to supplement medical packets and birthing kits supplied by the Ministry of Health as well as the salaries of key personnel.

-The severe floods- together with recurrent outbreaks of violence, persistent underlying poverty and a lack of basic infrastructure and services – have created a complex humanitarian crisis and prevent the young nations progression.
-As a result of these factors, South Sudan grapples with a severe health crisis, affecting 8.9 million people primarily in flood- and conflict affected regions with population movements (displacement and returns) and disease outbreaks.
 The nation's health system, heavily reliant on international aid, faces staffing and resource shortages.
-Vulnerable groups, including women, children, the elderly and persons with disabilities, have limited access to health care and face heightened risks of illness and mortality.
+Vulnerable groups, including women, children, the elderly, and persons with disabilities have limited access to health care and face heightened risks of illness and mortality.

 South Sudan at a Glance Health Statistics